cabynum/baccroad-web/README.md

 # README

 Here are the steps I used to configure the project.
 Everything mentioned in this installation process has already been done/configured.
-This text is purely to document the process.
+This text is purely to document the process...I'll probably just move it to a blogpost once I'm finished.

 ## Installation